A multi-dimensional quantum estimation and model learning framework based on variational Bayesian inference: Learning models for quantum systems using variational Bayesian inference

 The ELBO depends now explicitly on $\vphi$: \begin{widetext}

-\end{widetext} Maximizing the ELBO at the same time with respect to $\vlambda$ and $\vphi$, will perform VBI on $\vtheta$ and maximum expected likelihood estimation on $\vphi$, following from the expression of the gradient of the ELBO with respect to $\vphi$, i.e.
+\end{widetext} Maximizing the ELBO at the same time with respect to $\vlambda$ and $\vphi$ will perform VBI on $\vtheta$ and maximum expected likelihood estimation on $\vphi$, which follows from the expression of the gradient of the ELBO with respect to $\vphi$, i.e.

 In the practical example discussed in Section \ref{sec:nanonmr_example}, various decoherence parameters are treated as nuisance parameters and optimized with maximum likelihood.